ahill6/fss16adh/read/week5.md

 ### i.
 Paper
-Harman, Mark, et al. "Dynamic adaptive search based software engineering."
-Proceedings of the 2012 ACM-IEEE International Symposium on Empirical Software Engineering and Measurement.
-IEEE, 2012.
+Harman, Mark, John Clark, and Mel O. Cinneidez.
+"Dynamic adaptive Search Based Software Engineering needs fast approximate metrics (keynote)."
+Emerging Trends in Software Metrics (WETSoM), 2013 4th International Workshop on.
+IEEE, 2013.

 ### ii.
 Keywords
 ii1: SBSE for Metrics - The use of SBSE optimization techniques as a means of evaluating metrics on a space.
 That is, because the optimization is guided by the fitness function, you can use an optimization technique to compare metrics.